riki-01/ADHD-Food-App/README.md

 A mobile application designed to help individuals with ADHD manage their eating habits through intuitive meal planning and tracking.

+NOTE: The main branch of the repository is named as final.
+Make sure to switch to this branch before running the project.

 ## 🚀 Features

 ### Authentication